for a chance to win

 Adequate protein intake would be another big one, particularly regular intake of high quality protein sources like whey protein isolate such as that found in the entire family of NytroWhey premium proteins or BioQuest's MyoZene.

 Healthy restriction of carbohydrates is a good consideration, particularly carbohydrates that are high glycemic, calorically dense and not necessarily loaded with nutrients.

-.
+Others might mention vitamins and minerals as they begin to reach for answers and others would likely point to their favorite thermogenic.
 But a number of folks would likely overlook the positive impact of healthy fat and many people don't fully understand the potential positive impact of the medium-chain triglycerides (MCTs).

 Good Fats Vs. Bad Fats